What is an EDI 856?

 After receiving an order and preparing a shipment, the sellers or shippers then need to let the buyer, such as a retailer or distributor, know the details for the shipment they are about to receive.
 This helps the buyer to plan ahead for incoming shipments, reconcile EDI 856 detail with incoming inventory, and automate receiving workflows.

 EDI 856 is a required EDI document for most major retailers.
-Using EDI to send this information makes it possible to rapidly provide retailers with the information they need for each shipment.
+Using EDI software to send this information makes it possible to rapidly provide retailers with the information they need for each shipment.
 Sellers can also use ASNs for their drop-shipping programs or to inform eCommerce marketplaces.
 These give the buyer expected delivery dates and tracking information.

 ASNs are vital for distribution centers and warehouses.
 In many cases, the ASN may include additional details, such as mark-for locations and GS1-128 numbers for each carton or pallet.